aclk/good-technology-website-docs/guides/embed/ui-elements/installation.md

 Most of the UI elements have 2 distinct versions.

-- A standard `*.js` file (for example `explore.js`) that includes React and ReactDOM in the bundle.
+* A standard `*.js` file (for example `explore.js`) that includes React and ReactDOM in the bundle.
-  - Use this when you are not building a React based app or you don't want to include the components as part of your app's build process.
+  * Use this when you are not building a React based app or you don't want to include the components as part of your app's build process.
-  - It includes React and ReactDOM libraries.
+  * It includes React and ReactDOM libraries.
-  - The file size of this asset will be larger than the one below.
+  * The file size of this asset will be larger than the one below.
-- A smaller `*.no.react.js` file (for example `explore.no.react.js`) that does not get bundled with React and ReactDOM.
+* A smaller `*.no.react.js` file (for example `explore.no.react.js`) that does not get bundled with React and ReactDOM.
-  - Use this when both React and ReactDOM libraries are already loaded on the application.
+  * Use this when both React and ReactDOM libraries are already loaded on the application.
-  - These libraries expect a React and ReactDOM `>= 16.2` and `< 17`.
+  * These libraries expect a React and ReactDOM `>= 16.2` and `< 17`.

 <message>
-Only one of the 2 `js` files, and the additional `css` file need to be added to a project.
+Only one of the 2 `js` files, and the additional `css` file need to be added to a project.</message>

 </message>